no10ds/dorc/docs/getting_started.md

 * AWS_ACCOUNT - AWS Account ID, for more details see [here](https://docs.aws.amazon.com/signin/latest/userguide/FindingYourAWSId.html)
 * AWS_REGION - The AWS specific region in which to deploy all the infrastructure too
-* CONFIG_REPO_PATH - The directory path that points to your private source code folder.
-For the recommended structure above this value would be `../private-source-code`
+* CONFIG_REPO_PATH - The directory path that points to your pipeline config folder.
+For the recommended structure above this value would be `../pipeline-config`
 * UNIVERSAL_STACK_NAME - The folder location & name of the infrastructure stack that the universal infrastructure will be deployed too. **We recommend leaving this as *universal* if possible**.
 * INFRA_STACK_NAME - The folder location & name of the infrastructure stack that the infra infrastructure will be deployed too. **We recommend leaving this as *infra* if possible**.
 * PULUMI_CONFIG_PASSPHRASE -